PennLINC/xcp_d/docs/usage.rst

 ::
    $ xcp_d <fmriprep_dir> <outputdir> --cifti --despike  --head_radius 40 -w /wkdir --smoothing 6

-However, we strongly recommend using :ref:`container-tech`.
+However, we strongly recommend using :any:`container-tech`.
 Here, the command-line will be composed of a preamble to configure the container execution followed by the ``xcp_d`` command-line options as if you were running it on a *bare-metal* installation.

 Docker
 ===============
 If you are computing locally, we recommend Docker.
-See :ref:`docker-install` for installation questions.
+See :any:`docker-install` for installation questions.
 ::
    $ docker run --rm -it \
    -v /fmriprepdata:/data/ \